2022 Alabama Secretary of State election: Debates and forums

-The Butler County Republican Party organization held a GOP candidates forum on February 28, 2022 at the Wendell Mitchell Conference Center on the campus of Lurleen B. Wallace Community College in Greenville.
+The Butler County Republican Party organization held a Republican candidates' forum on February 28, 2022, at the Wendell Mitchell Conference Center on the campus of Lurleen B. Wallace Community College in Greenville.
 The forum was attended by candidates Allen and Packard.
-It also hosted candidates for U.S. Senate, Governor, and the Alabama Supreme Court.
+The forum also hosted candidates for U.S. Senate, Governor, and the Alabama Supreme Court.

-League of Women Voters hosted a forum for the candidates in the race on April 26, 2022 at the Farley Auditorium located inside the Alabama Department of Archives and History in Montgomery.
-Candidates Chris Horn and Ed Packard were present; Wes Allen declined due to scheduling conflict and Jim Zeigler fell ill the morning of the forum.
+The League of Women Voters hosted a forum for the candidates in the race on April 26, 2022, at the Farley Auditorium located inside the Alabama Department of Archives and History in Montgomery.
+Candidates Chris Horn and Ed Packard were present; Wes Allen declined due to scheduling conflict, and Jim Zeigler fell ill the morning of the forum.